Willy Adames Player Props: Brewers vs. Rockies

 Willy Adames At The Plate

-- Adames has driven home a run in 27 games this season (26.2%), including more than one RBI in 10.7% of his games and producing three or more of his team's runs on seven occasions..
+- In 27 games this season (26.2%), Adames has picked up an RBI, and in 11 of those games (10.7%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.